aravindvcyber/terraform-beginner-bootcamp-2023/journal/week2.md

 ### Bundler

-Bundler is a package manager for runy.
+Bundler is a package manager for ruby.
 It is the primary way to install ruby packages (known as gems) for ruby.

 #### Install Gems